dlmeredi/Portfolio/README.md

 ## Description

-Single page website that showcases my projects outside of GitHub.
+Multi-Page website that showcases my projects.

 ### Languages/Tools used